AlexeyAsyaev/General/README.md

-👋 Hi, my name is Alexey
+👋 Hi, my name is Alexey.

 Interested in data analytics projects to change the world.
 Coding on Python (Pytorch, Keras).
 Open for colaboration on ML, NLP, CV projects.
 You can reach me on asyaev.a@yandex.ru